grzegorzmazur/yacas/docs/reference_manual/linear-algebra.rst

 represented as lists of lists.

 .. function:: Dot(t1,t2)
+              infix . (t1,t2)

-   get dot product of tensors
+   dot product of tensors

-   :param t1,t2: tensor lists (currently only vectors and matrices are supported)
+   :param t1,t2: tensors (currently only vectors and matrices are supported)

-   {Dot} returns the dot (aka inner) product of two tensors t1 and t2.
-   The last  index of t1 and the first index of t2 are contracted.
-   Currently {Dot} works  only for vectors and matrices.
-   {Dot}-multiplication of two vectors, a matrix  with a vector (and vice versa) or two matrices yields either a scalar, a  vector or a matrix.
+   :func:`Dot` returns the dot product (aka inner product) of two tensors ``t1`` and ``t2``.
+The last  index of ``t1`` and the first index of ``t2`` are contracted.
+Currently :func:`Dot` works  only for vectors and matrices.
+Inner product of two vectors, a matrix  with a vector (and vice versa) or two matrices yields respectively a scalar, a vector or a matrix.

    :Example: